NINDS CDE Notice of Copyright

 The PROMIS Pediatric and Parent Proxy Short Forms are 8-item self-reported measures to rate behaviors of individuals experiencing pain.

 Generic vs. disease specific: Generic.

 Means of administration: Short-forms or computerized adaptive testing (CAT).

 Intended respondent: Patient.

-Background: The PROMIS adult Pain Behavior item bank measures self-reported external manifestations of pain: behaviors that typically indicate to others that an individual is experiencing pain.
+The PROMIS Pain Behavior item banks measure self-reported external manifestations of pain: behaviors that typically indicate to others that an individual is experiencing pain.
 These actions or reactions can be verbal or nonverbal, and involuntary or deliberate.
 They include observable displays (sighing, crying), pain severity behaviors (resting, guarding, facial expressions, and asking for help), and verbal reports of pain.
-The Pain Behavior short form is universal rather than disease-specific.
+The Pain Behavior short form is universal rather than disease specific.
 It assesses pain behavior over the past seven days.
-Pain Behavior instruments are available for adults (ages 18+).

 This tool does not differentiate between behavior changes (e.g., resting/guarding) caused by pain and other ME/CFS symptoms, especially post-exertional malaise (PEM).
 Because of this, it is recommended that other instruments to measure pain and PEM be used in conjunction with the PROMIS Pain Behavior Short Forms.